A train arrives

 The tingling sound of a bell informs people and animals alike that a train is approaching.
 It is a slow train that blasts its horn several times as it crawls towards the platform.
 A buffalo steps away from the track just in time.

 Until some minutes ago, the small train stop had been completely deserted.
-But now, locals are preparing for sales and arrive with brightly coloured scarfs and baskets on their backs, carrying ginger, fruits and other wares.
+But now, locals are preparing for sales.
+They arrive with brightly coloured scarfs and baskets on their backs, carrying ginger, fruits and other wares.
 Bunches of red and purple flowers are displayed on a wooden shelve, cabbages are laid down next to them.

 As the train comes to a halt, the tranquil, quiet train station transforms into a bustling market place.
 Train passengers take a good look a the wares on offer from the open train windows.
 Ladies carrying their goods walk along the carriages to promote and sell their goods.

 Colours, smells, voices and laughter blend into a perfect mix.
 This moment is a photographer’s dream that makes me smile from ear to ear.
 Excited, I walk around in the midst of all the hustle.
-It is the most important trading moment in the daily lives of the local people living in the mountain villages close to Kalaw.
+It is the most important trading moment for the people living in the mountain villages close to Kalaw.
 What a pleasure to have arrived at this small station some time before the train halted.

 The scene takes place on the first of three days walking through farmland from Kalaw to Inle Lake, Myanmar.
-We had been following the deserted train track through the forest for quite some time and had already concernedly asked our guide if he was sure that it was safe to walk on the tracks.
-He laughed and said we needn’t worry as the Myanmar trains are slow and noisy and so we would hear it coming from miles away.
+We had been following the deserted train track through the forest for quite some time.
+Repeatedly, we had concernedly asked our guide if he was sure that it was safe to walk on the tracks.
+He laughed and said we needn’t worry.
+The Myanmar trains are slow and noisy and so we would hear it coming from miles away.
 That answer did not completely take our worries away but he was right in the end.
-And what a true joy to see the actual train itself, not from the bushes next to the track hiding for the vehicle, but at the right time at the right spot – Myin Dike station.
+And what a true joy to see the actual train itself without having to hide in the bushes for safety.
+But at the right time at the right spot: Myin Dike station.

 In the shade of an old tree, we have a special encounter with Pa’O women.
 They are taking a rest on their way from their village to another to attend a funeral.
-For this special occassion, they are wearing their traditional dress for the occasion.
+For this special occassion, they are wearing their traditional dress.
 We marvel at the smooth black fabric of their outfit and their beautifully lined faces.
 In turn, they curiously inspect our skin, holding our arms and stroking the bright white surface.
 It is a rare and unique encounter for both parties.

-We spend two nights with local families, who host us in their own home which for us means going back to basics.
-Our beds are thin mattresses on the floor of wooden bamboo huts, the toilet is a latrine outside and the shower is as much as a low walled cubicle with a bucket and a bowl to take the cold water out and pour it over our sweating bodies.
-After the bucket shower, we join our host family and cook sitting on the kitchen floor.
+We spend two nights with local families, who host us in their own home.
+For us, that means going back to basics.
+Our beds are thin mattresses on the floor of wooden bamboo huts.
+The toilet is a latrine outside.
+The shower is a low-walled cubicle with a bucket and a bowl to pour cold water over our sweating bodies.
+After the bucket shower, we join our host family and cook while sitting on the kitchen floor.
 The food is warm and plentiful, as are their welcoming smiles.

 We wake up to foggy skies in the valley.
 It is a combination of morning dew and smoke that still lingers from the fire last night.
-The area is known for its slash-and-burn method of farming through which new crops are allowed to grow on land previously used for other crops.
-There’s a lot of debate about this farming technique and its environmental impact but what occupies my mind in the early morning is the smell that goes with it – which is not the crisp morning air one would expect to find in the mountains.
-The smoke does however add to the photographic charm of the landscape as it creates a mystique atmosphere in the early morning sunlight.
+The area is known for its slash-and-burn method of farming.
+This method allows new crops to grow on land that is previously used for other crops.
+There is a lot of debate about this farming technique and its environmental impact.
+But what occupies my mind in the early morning is the smell that goes with it.
+It is not the crisp morning air one would expect to find in the mountains.
+The smoke does however add to the photographic charm of the landscape.
+The vapour creates a mystique atmosphere in the early morning sunlight.